GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 As you can see we must first retrieve a handle to the parameter, and then we can use that handle for reading/writing to the parameter.
 You can store those handles for easier access to the parameters, as looking them up by using the parameter name can be relatively slow.

 See the [render API manual](@ref renderAPI) for more information about how to set and bind GPU program parameters.

-# Using GPU programs for rendering {#gpuPrograms_c}
-You can bind a GPU program to the pipeline by assigning it to a @ref BansheeEngine::GraphicsPipelineState "GraphicsPipelineState" and calling @ref BansheeEngine::RenderAPI::setGraphicsPipeline "RenderAPI::setGraphicsPipeline".

-Or alternatively if using a compute program you can bind it by assigning it to a @ref BansheeEngine::ComputePipelineState "ComputePipelineState" and calling @ref BansheeEngine::RenderAPI::setComputePipeline "RenderAPI::setComputePipeline".

-Once pipeline state is bound, any subsequent draw/dispatch calls will then use the GPU programs attached to that state.

-You can bind parameters for use in the GPU program by calling @ref BansheeEngine::RenderAPICore::setGpuParams "RenderAPICore::setGpuParams" which accepts the @ref BansheeEngine::GpuParamsCore "GpuParamsCore" object we described above.

-Much more detailed information about rendering is provided in the [render API manual](@ref renderAPI).

 # Core thread GPU programs {#gpuPrograms_e}
 So far we have only talked about the simulation thread @ref BansheeEngine::GpuProgram "GpuProgram" but have ignored the core thread @ref BansheeEngine::GpuProgramCore "GpuProgramCore".
 The functionality between the two is mostly the same, with the major difference being that operations performed on the core thread version are immediate.
 So calls to @ref BansheeEngine::GpuProgramCore::isCompiled() "GpuProgramCore::isCompiled" and @ref BansheeEngine::GpuProgramCore::getCompileErrorMessage() "GpuProgramCore::getCompileErrorMessage" don't require any waiting.